Spring Migration on Aphrodite’s Isle

 Like so much of the rest of the island, the areas around Paphos headland should be a blaze of colour at this time, carpeted with yellow Crown Daisies, scarlet poppies and pink Convolvulus.
 In the afternoons, the colour changes to blue as the lovely Barbary Nut Irises open in the warm spring sunshine.

-During our stay we'll visit several key wetlands, including the ‘recently discovered’ Agia Varvara pools along the Esouza River, and the reedbeds at Phassouri.
-To the east, the vast Salt Lake at Akrotiri holds Greater Flamingos, while Oroklini Lake (one of only seven natural wetlands in Cyprus) is the haunt of some smart breeding species - including Spur-winged Lapwing.
+During our stay, we plan to visit several key wetlands, including the ‘recently discovered’ Agia Varvara pools along the Esouza River and the reedbeds at Phassouri.
+To the east, the vast Salt Lake at Akrotiri holds Greater Flamingos, while Oroklini Lake (one of only seven natural wetlands in Cyprus) is the haunt of some smart breeding species including Spur-winged Lapwing.

-On another day we'll drive up into the snow-capped Troodos Mountains, where the island’s own ‘chocolate coloured’ Coal Tits are well worth looking for.
-We’ll also explore the scenic Akamas Peninsula, which is excellent for wildflowers and highly attractive in spring to flycatchers and warblers on migration.
-One evening, we’ll drive a short distance out of town to try a good spot to look and listen for Cyprus Scops Owl.
+On another day we plan to drive into the snow-capped Troodos Mountains, where the island’s own ‘chocolate coloured’ Coal Tits are well worth looking for.
+We also intend to explore the scenic Akamas Peninsula, which is excellent for wildflowers and highly attractive in spring to migrating flycatchers and warblers.
+One evening, we will drive a short distance out of town to try a good spot to look and listen for Cyprus Scops Owl.

 Limosa first visited Cyprus in 1999 and we have been lucky to see many superb birds there over the years.
-Our March 2020 and 2021 tours will be guide Gary Elton's fourth and fifth visits to the island for Limosa - why not join him for all the excitement of a spring migration tour with more than a hint of the Middle East.
+Our March 2022 tour will be guide Gary Elton's fourth visit to the island for Limosa so why not join him for all the excitement of a spring migration tour with more than a hint of the Middle East.

-Our spring birdwatching tour to Cyprus begins with a flight London Gatwick to Paphos.
-We'll be met on arrival and travel the short distance to our Paphos hotel, which will be our base for the next seven nights.
+Our spring birdwatching tour to Cyprus begins with a flight to Paphos.
+On arrival, we travel the short distance to our Paphos hotel, which will be our base for the next seven nights.

 Being based at Paphos allows us easy access to Paphos headland for our early morning walks.
 Night Paphos